This post contains affiliate links.

 To start you off, you can contact Catalog Choice, which will remove you from most catalog mailing lists.

-Secondly, you can contact The Direct Marketing Association who is apparently responsible for up to 75% of all national mailings that come to your home.
+Secondly, you can contact The Direct Marketing Association which is apparently responsible for up to 75% of all national mailings that come to your home.

 Simply call or write to them and request that you be added to their Do Not Mail List; your name will be removed from the many mail-order sales companies that use the D.M.A. to generate their mailing lists.